 You may purchase these items fresh or in a frozen or packaged form.
 Because these items make up the majority of a healthy diet, there are little restrictions on purchasing them.

 You may also purchase accessory food items using your SNAP benefits.
-Accessory food items can include desserts, snack foods and other items that are not necessarily considered healthy, such as soda.
+Accessory food items can include desserts, certain snack foods and other items that are not necessarily considered healthy, such as soda.

 You may also purchase items that would supplement or complement a meal such as seasonings, flours, oils and juices.
 In general, as long as an item is food and does not have any disqualifying qualities (see below), it is available for purchase with SNAP assistance.